bklogic/java-data-access-client/README.md

 It embeds JDAC inside of the starter, and automatically registers all custom data access interfaces as Spring Boot beans.
 Thus, the user may simply `Autowire` a query, command or repository interface and start to call its methods.
-It is much easier and cleaner than dealing with the DataAccessClient directly.
+It is even easier and cleaner than dealing with the DataAccessClient directly.